Classic ASP Generate PDF from HTML

 Response.Write "PDF generated successfully at: " & filePath

-The following code creates a ChromePdfRenderer COM object, which serves as the main interface for HTML to PDF conversion in Classic ASP.
+The code creates a ChromePdfRenderer COM object, which serves as the main interface for HTML to PDF conversion in Classic ASP.
 The RenderHtmlAsPdf method accepts an HTML string and returns a PDF document object.
 The HTML content can include standard properties, inline CSS styles, and basic formatting that you'd typically use in web pages to generate PDF output.
+For more complex scenarios, you can use JavaScript execution and custom render delays to ensure dynamic content renders properly.
+The renderer supports JavaScript charts, Angular applications, and responsive CSS for modern web technologies.

-The SaveAs method writes the PDF file to disk at the specified URL location.
+The SaveAs method writes the PDF file to disk at the specified location.
 Using Server.MapPath ensures the file saves to the correct physical path on the server.
 After saving, always release COM objects by setting them to Nothing to prevent memory leaks in your Classic ASP site.
+For high-traffic applications, consider implementing async PDF generation patterns or using memory streams instead of disk-based storage.
+The export and save options provide flexibility for various storage scenarios.
+You can also implement parallel processing for bulk operations or use multithreading for improved performance.

-Real-world applications often need to convert existing HTML files or complex HTML content with external resources like images and CSS styles.
-IronPDF handles these scenarios elegantly, allowing you to load HTML documents and convert them to PDF files directly.
+Real-world applications often require converting existing HTML files or complex HTML content with external resources like images and CSS styles.
+IronPDF efficiently handles these scenarios, allowing you to load HTML documents and convert them directly to PDF files.
+The library supports Base URLs for proper asset resolution and can manage ZIP files containing HTML for more complex projects.
+Additionally, it can process Markdown files, XML documents, and even DOCX files for complete document conversion needs.

 To convert an existing HTML file instead of an HTML string, use the following code example: